 A way to branch based on certain conditions would also be very helpful.
-For example, after the first set of guards in Narshe is defeated, the player should not be able to encounter them again.
-To accomplish this, we need an "event bit".
-Every event bit contains a single value that can be either 1 or 0.
+For example, after the first set of guards (in vanilla) in Narshe is defeated, the player should not be able to encounter them again.
+To accomplish this, the developers used an "event bit".
+Every event bit consists of a single value that is either 1 or 0.
 At the beginning of the game, the event bits are all 0.
 After you fight the first set of guards in Narshe, an event bit is changed to 1.
 This is how the game remembers that you have fought this set of guards.